Check your application, with login

 Processing of personal data

-The responsibilities of the Swedish Migration Agency
+Responsibility of the Swedish Migration Agency

 If you log in with a one-time password, the telephone number and telephone can only be yours, and must not be shared with others.
 Your personal telephone number can be either a subscribed number or a number from a pre-paid card.
 You can choose to close down the account you created at any time, after which you will no longer have access to the service.

-If you want to have your e-identification/BankID blocked, you must contact the service provider who issued it.
+If you want to have your e-identification blocked, you must contact the service provider who issued it.
 You may need to do this if, for example, you suspect that your e-identification has been compromised.

 Operation and maintenance

-Discontinuation of the service
+Closure of the service

 Procedures for changing the details of accounts with one-time passwords